lldap/lldap/example_configs/keycloak.md

 Go back to "User Federation", edit your LDAP integration and click on the "Mappers" tab.

-Find or create the "first name" mapper (it should have type `user-attribute-ldap-mapper`) and ensure the "LDAP Attribute" setting is set to `givenname`.
+Find or create the "first name" mapper (it should have type `user-attribute-ldap-mapper`) and ensure the "LDAP Attribute" setting is set to `givenName`.
 Keycloak may have defaulted to `cn` which LLDAP uses for the "Display Name" of a user.